SnowyMouse/invader/README.md

 [Creating a sound]: https://github.com/SnowyMouse/invader/wiki/Creating-a-sound

 ### invader-string
 This program generates string tags.

-If building a unicode or latin-1 tag, strings are stored in a .txt file, with each string ending with a line, `###END-STRING###`.
+If building a 16-bit (unicode) or 8-bit string list, strings are stored in a .txt file, with each string ending with a line, `###END-STRING###`.

+If building hud_message_text tags, strings are stored in a .hmt file with each string stored as a `key=value` line.

 ```
 Usage: invader-string [options] -T <type> <tag>